safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 };
 ```

-Within package.json change the scripts field for start, build and test.
-Instead of react-scripts replace it with react-app-rewired
+Within `package.json` change the scripts field for start, build and test.
+Replace `react-scripts` with `react-app-rewired`.

 ```json
 "scripts": {